RerRayne/hachiko_manuals/manuals/general_info.md

 To use python3 in container specify it in the command:
 `python3 script.py`

-For details about nvidia-docker read the post [here](https://github.com/nvidia/nvidia-docker).
+For details about docker read the post [here](https://github.com/nvidia/nvidia-container-runtime).